uosofkho/aaa/README.md

 - An advanced interface for routing traffic, incorporating PROXY Protocol, Reverse, External, and Transparent Proxy, along with Multi-Domain, SSL Certificate, and Port
 - An interactive JSON interface for Xray template configuration
 - An advanced interface for inbound and outbound configuration
-- Clients’ traffic cap and expiration date based on first usage
+- Clients’ traffic cap and expiration date based on first use
 - Displays online clients, traffic statistics, and system status monitoring
 - Deep database search
 - Displays depleted clients with expired dates or exceeded traffic cap